 - 4.5.1 Members shall use plain and intelligible language in all agreements, Pre-contract information documents and communications with customers.
-Members shall use prescribed wording where that is required by law. - 4.5.2 Members shall ensure that their agreements (and any related agreements) with consumers do not contain unfair contract terms. - 4.5.3 Members shall advise customers of the contractual interest rate(s) applicable to their agreements for credit, the basis on which default interest and charges, repossession charges and any other charges are calculated and, when they will be charged. - 4.5.4 Members shall advise customers how any agreed variation of the terms and conditions of their agreement will be notified and shall give customers at least 14 clear days written notice before any variation takes effect. - 4.5.5 Members shall comply with all statutory and other reasonable requests by customers for information about their agreements and accounts within 14 days of receiving a written request or otherwise within the period specified by law. - 4.5.6 Members shall supply copies of documentation and statements of account as required by law and within the prescribed timescale. - 4.5.7 Members, where applicable, shall comply with their legal obligations in relation to the provision of Pre-contractual information and the 14 day right of cancellation in respect of distance contracts under the Financial Services (Distance Marketing) Regulations 2004. - 4.5.8 Members shall assist customers seeking advice and guidance.
+Members shall use prescribed wording where that is required by law. - 4.5.2 Members shall ensure that their agreements (and any related agreements) with consumers do not contain unfair contract terms.

+- 4.5.3 Members shall advise customers of the contractual interest rate(s) applicable to their agreements for credit, the basis on which default interest and charges, repossession charges and any other charges are calculated and, when they will be charged. - 4.5.4 Members shall advise customers how any agreed variation of the terms and conditions of their agreement will be notified and shall give customers at least 14 clear days written notice before any variation takes effect. - 4.5.5 Members shall comply with all statutory and other reasonable requests by customers for information about their agreements and accounts within 14 days of receiving a written request or otherwise within the period specified by law. - 4.5.6 Members shall supply copies of documentation and statements of account as required by law and within the prescribed timescales. - 4.5.7 Members must observe the customers right under s66A of the Act to withdraw from the credit agreement without giving any reason, within 14 days beginning with the relevant day under that section.
+Where the agreement is an excluded agreement as specified under s66A(14) of the Act, members must observe the customers right of cancellation provided under s67 of the Act and take into account the Tribunal's (Consumer Credit) decision that agents' or brokers' premises do not necessarily constitute premises at which lenders carry on business (on a temporary basis) for the purposes of section 48(2)(a) and/or section 67(1)(b)(i) of the Act. - 4.5.8 Members, where applicable, shall comply with their legal obligations in relation to the provision of Precontractual information and the 14 day right of cancellation in respect of distance contracts under the Financial Services (Distance Marketing) Regulations 2004.